 Test Management – Chapter 5 – ISTQB Foundation

 The fifth part of the series of summaries is to help you with the ISTQB exam certification.
 This will help you memorize what is going to be likely to be on the exam questions.
-Every little information helps with the exam for the ISTQB certification foundation level I hope you make the most of this series.
+Every little piece of information helps with the exam for the ISTQB certification foundation level I hope you make the most of this series.

 Read, then practice the exam for chapter 5 – Test Management, link at the end of this summary, practice the quiz as much as you like or until you feel comfortable enough to go to the next chapter.